All campuses are open and ready to serve students virtually, blended, or in person.

 MATH 1314 College Algebra

 In-depth study and applications of polynomial, rational, radical, exponential and logarithmic functions, and systems of equations using matrices.
 Additional topics such as sequences, series, probability, and conics may be included.
-Graphing calculator required.
+Graphing calculator may be required.
 Lab required.
 Prerequisite: MATH 0314 with a grade of C or better, or MATH 0324 with a grade of C or better, or meet TSI college-readiness standard for Mathematics; or equivalent.
 3 credit hours.
-(A) Note: Students may take either MATH 1314 or MATH 1414 but not both.
+(A)

 MATH 1316 Plane Trigonometry

 In-depth study and applications of trigonometry including definitions, identities, inverse functions, solutions of equations, graphing, and solving triangles.
 Additional topics such as vectors, polar coordinates and parametric equations may be included.
 Graphing calculator required.
-Prerequisite: MATH 1314 or MATH 1414; or equivalent.
+Prerequisite: MATH 1314; or equivalent.
 3 credit hours.
 (A)

 MATH 1324 Mathematics for Business and Social Sciences